Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

   You can [discover Bluetooth Low Energy devices](#discover-bluetooth-low-energy-devices) in range.
 Through the discovery process, you can obtain basic information about available remote devices, such as their names and provided services.

-- Manage the advertise options

-  You can [manage advertise](#manage-the-advertise-options) to control how your device announces itself to other Bluetooth Low Energy devices for discovery.

 - Connect to a Bluetooth Low Energy device

   You can [connect to a remote Bluetooth Low Energy device](#connect-to-a-bluetooth-low-energy-device).
 When connected, you can access services and characteristics of the remote device.